projectcalico/calico/master/networking/add-floating-ip.md

 The features in this How to require:

-- Calico CNI plugin
+- {{site.prodname}} CNI plugin

 To verify, ssh to one of the Kubernetes nodes and look for at the CNI plugin configuration, usually located at `/etc/cni/net.d/`.
-If you see the file, `10-calico.conflist`, you are using the Calico CNI plugin.
+If you see the file, `10-calico.conflist`, you are using the {{site.prodname}} CNI plugin.

 ### How to